chaseofthejungle/java-streams-troubleshooting-guide/README.md

-# java-troubleshooting-guide
+# Java Streams Troubleshooting Guide

-An overview of common Java errors and bottlenecks, and how to resolve them.
+TODO: Overview of 10 common Java stream errors, and how to resolve them with refined code.